Sustainable Gaps

 A map of where the work currently hides.

-A practical owner/status/proof structure for one repeated office loop.
+A practical owner/status/done structure for one repeated office loop.

 A cleaner way to explain the pressure to leadership.